-Information on any allergies or medical conditions suffered by the child. (a)
+(a) information on any allergies or medical conditions suffered by the child.

-The name and telephone number of two people in the local area to contact in an (b) emergency when a parent or guardian cannot be reached.
+(b) the name and telephone number of two people in the local area to contact in an emergency when a parent or guardian cannot be reached.
 Emergency contact numbers must be kept up to date at all times.

-(c) The name and telephone number of a physician or emergency medical center authorized by a parent or guardian to contact in case of illness or emergency.
+(c) the name and telephone number of a physician or emergency medical center authorized by a parent or guardian to contact in case of illness or emergency.

-(d) A document giving a center permission to transport the child in a medical emergency and an authorization for medical treatment signed by a parent or guardian.
+(d) a document giving a center permission to transport the child in a medical emergency and an authorization for medical treatment signed by a parent or guardian.

-if applicable, legal documentation regarding the child, including but not limited (e) to: restraining orders, guardianship, powers of attorney, court orders, and custody by children's protective services.
-PERSONNEL RECORDS: F.
+(e) if applicable, legal documentation regarding the child, including but not limited to: restraining orders, guardianship, powers of attorney, court orders, and custody by children's protective services.
+F. PERSONNEL RECORDS:

-A licensee will keep a complete file for each staff member, including substitutes and (1)volunteers working more than six hours of any week and having direct contact with the children.
-A center will keep the file for one year after the [educator's] staff member's last day of employment.
+(1) A licensee will keep a complete file for each staff member, including substitutes and volunteers working more than six hours of any week and having direct contact with the children.
+A center will keep the file for one year after the staff member's last day of employment.
 Records will contain at least the following:

-- name, address and telephone number; (a)
+- (a) name, address and telephone number;

 - (b) position;

-- current and past duties and responsibilities; (c)
+- (c) current and past duties and responsibilities;

-- (d) dates of hire and termination:
+- (d) dates of hire and termination;

-documentation of a background check and employment history verification; if (e) background check is in process then documentation showing that it is in process, such as a [money order] submission receipt, shall be placed in file.
-A background check must be conducted at least once every five (5) years on all required individuals:
+(e) documentation of a background check and employment history verification; if background check is in process then documentation showing that it is in process, such as a submission receipt, shall be placed in file.
+A background check must be conducted at least once every five years on all required individuals;

-an annual signed statement that the staff member would or would not be (f) disqualified as a direct provider of care under the most current version of the Background Checks and Employment History Verification provisions pursuant to 8.8.3 NMAC;
+(f) an annual signed statement that the staff member would or would not be disqualified as a direct provider of care under the most current version of the background checks and employment history verification provisions pursuant to 8.8.3 NMAC;

-documentation of current first-aid and cardiopulmonary resuscitation training; (g)

-documentation of all appropriate training by date, time, hours and area of (h)
+(g) documentation of current first-aid and cardiopulmonary resuscitation training; (h) documentation of all appropriate training by date, time, hours and area of competency;

-competency;

 - (i) emergency contact number;

-- universal precaution acknowledgment form; (j)
+- (j) universal precaution acknowledgment form;

-- confidentiality form; (k)
+- (k) confidentiality form;

-- results of performance evaluations; (1)
+- (1) results of performance evaluations;

-- administrative actions or reprimands; (m)
+- (m) administrative actions or reprimands;

-- written plan for ongoing professional development for each [staff (n)

-member] educator, including the director, that is based on the seven areas of competency, consistent with the career lattice, and based on the individual's goals; and signed acknowledgment that the staff have read and understand the personnel (0)handbook:
+(n) written plan for ongoing professional development for each educator, including the director, that is based on the seven areas of competency, consistent with the career lattice, and based on the individual's goals; and handbook;

+(o) signed acknowledgment that the staff have read and understand the personnel

-(p) signed acknowledgement that all staff have reviewed and are aware of the center's disaster preparedness plan and evacuation plan.
+(p) signed acknowledgement that all staff have reviewed and are aware of the center's disaster preparedness plan and evacuation plan; and

-Form I-9, employment eligibility verification. (q)
+(q) form I-9, employment eligibility verification.